gilch/hissp/docs/glossary.rst

       a Python string literal wrapped in parentheses.

    str atom
       An `atom` of type `str`.
-Usually represents a fragment of Python code.
+Usually represents a `fragment` of Python code.
       If it starts with a colon (``:``), it is a `control word`.
       May contain a `module handle`.

+   string literal fragment
+      A `fragment` which `ast.literal_eval` would evaluate to an object of type `str`.
+      Not all `str atom`\ s are string literal fragments;
+      It must contain a Python string literal expression.
+      `hissp.reader.is_string_literal` tests for string literal fragments.

    atom
       A `form` that is not an instance of `tuple`.